bbc/diarize-jruby/README.md

  * The detection score specified in [Ben2005]

-It also includes support for speaker supervectors [Campbell2006], which can be used in combination with our ruby-lsh library for fast speaker matching.
+It also includes support for speaker supervectors [Campbell2006], which can be used in combination with our ruby-lsh library for fast speaker identification.

 Example use
 -----------